oraichain/oraiswap/contracts/oraiswap_pair/README.md

 ### Initialize

 This is mainly used from oraiswap factory contract to create new oraiswap pair.
-It initialize all swap created parameters which can be updated later with owner key.
+It initializes all swap created parameters which can be updated later with owner key.

 It creates liquidity token contract as init response, and execute reply on success to register created liquidity token contract to self.